clarkedelisle/OTTERPy/README.md

 The file OTTERPy.py contains the actual model code

 The file OTTERPlottingFuncs.py contains a few scripts for plotting model results.

+The four sample data files in the repository are results from two long (1.5million model year) runs at different rock uplift rates which took several days to run on the IU Bloomington Quartz supercomputing cluster.
+This data should be viewed and plotted using the OTTERPlottingFuncs.py script.
+See that code for information on how to select which model to plot.

     Glossary of variables - this is pretty close to exhaustive, there are a probably a couple of throwaway variables not listed here.